 Not all evergreens are needle-bearing conifers

 Many broadleaf trees and shrubs also stay green in winter.
 Some of the hollies, magnolias, yews, oaks, boxwoods, azaleas and rhododendrons are evergreen.
 You can find cultivars of many of these that have colorful foliage with splashes of yellow, blue-gray, or white.
 Some broadleaf trees can be pruned as hedges to hide the house foundation, create a privacy screen, or line a pathway.
-Check out this blog about Best Fast Growing Privacy Trees for Your Yard.

 Perfect Plants offers the hybrid, Oak Leaf™ holly (a selection of Ilex x ‘Conaf’), characterized by its mature upright pyramidal shaped, oak-shaped leaves, and attractive orange-red berries that are produced even without a pollenizer.
 New growth is bronze, aging to emerald green.
 Small, creamy light yellow, slightly aromatic flowers bloom in clusters from March through May.
 Oak Leaf™ holly makes a beautiful specimen tree or part of a tall hedge as it grows in organically rich, slightly acidic soil, wide variety of soils ranging from moist to dry, from sand to clay.
 It is tolerant of heat and also drought tolerant once established.

 If you need a big evergreen tree as a centerpiece in your landscape, it’s hard to beat the iconic live oak.
 Not as slow growing as you might think, a centrally located live oak will quickly become the king of the garden.
 It might be hard to beat the live oak, but not impossible – therefore, consider the southern magnolia.
 Perfect Plants offers three different sized cultivars of magnolia ( Magnolia grandiflora):